MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-204_10_lab_ak.md

     1. Select **Create**.

     > **Note**: Wait for Azure to finish creating the subscription before you continue with the lab.
-You'll receive a notification when the app is created.
+You'll receive a notification when the subscription is created.

 #### Task 3: Observe the subscription validation event